 Running pytest now produces this output:

--W flag can be passed to control which warnings will be displayed or even turn
+-W flag to control which warnings are ignored, displayed, or turned into

 $ pytest -q test_show_warnings.py -W error::UserWarning F [100%] ================================= FAILURES ================================= _________________________________ test_one _________________________________ def test_one(): > assert api_v1() == 1 test_show_warnings.py:10: _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ def api_v1(): > warnings.warn(UserWarning("api v1, should use functions from v2")) E UserWarning: api v1, should use functions from v2 test_show_warnings.py:5: UserWarning ========================= short test summary info ========================== FAILED test_show_warnings.py::test_one - UserWarning: api v1, should use ...
 1 failed in 0.12s

 The same option can be set in the

 pyproject.toml file using the